 First: Citrini treats the current economic system as a stable baseline that AI disrupts.
 But it isn’t stable.
 It hasn’t been for a while.

 We’ve got a climate crisis driven by incentives that reward pollution and punish prevention.
 A housing crisis driven by treating shelter as a financial instrument.
-A healthcare system that subsidises disease and then charges us to treat it.
+A food-and-healthcare system so misaligned it’s cheaper to make people sick than to feed them well, and then profitable to treat them once they’re ill.
 Infrastructure that’s been underinvested for 30 years.
-A food system so misaligned it’s cheaper to make people sick than to feed them well.
-A recycling system where — and I love this one — an AI audit of a UK facility found 93% of what was being thrown away as “residue” was actually recoverable material.
-We’re literally burning value because the accounting can’t see it.
+A recycling system where an AI audit of a UK facility found 93% of what was being thrown away as “residue” was actually recoverable material, not because recovery isn’t valuable but because nobody built the system to do it properly.

 None of this needed AI to go wrong.
 The incentives have been broken for decades.
-AI didn’t cause the polycrisis — it’s arriving into one.
+AI didn’t cause the polycrisis (the technical term for “everything is broken and the broken things are making each other worse”).
+It’s arriving into one.

 Which means the “before” state Citrini is trying to protect doesn’t actually exist.
 There is no stable status quo to defend.
 The system needed redesigning whether AI showed up or not.

 AI is either the straw that breaks the camel’s back or the repair tool.
 Possibly both, simultaneously.
-The question isn’t “should we change the system?” — we don’t have a choice.
-The question is what we change it to, and whether we do it well or badly.
+The question isn’t “should we change the system?”
+We don’t have a choice.
+We have to change the system.
+The question is what we change it to, which opens up a cascade of harder questions.
+In whose interest are those changes?
+Do they increase the potential future choices for humanity, or reduce them?
+And recognising that doing nothing is itself a choice: are we willing to let change come through collapse, or are we going to be proactive about steering it toward something good?

 Okay, so what’s actually changing?

 Khan Academy’s AI tutor costs $4 a month.
 A human tutor is $25-80 an hour.
-Not a worse tutor — the studies say outcomes are as good or better.
+The studies say outcomes are as good or better than a human tutor.
 Four dollars.
 In refugee camps in Mali and Chad, AI is now screening for TB.
 Not “fewer radiologists than we’d like” — zero radiologists.
 The AI is it.

 AI therapy: $75 a year, clinically validated.
 A human therapist in the UK: north of £1,500 for twelve sessions.

-Here’s the thing though — and I want to be honest about this because the essay I was tempted to write would have stopped at “stuff gets cheaper, problem solved.”
-It’s not solved.
+Here’s the thing though.
+“Stuff gets cheaper” is not the same as “problem solved.”
 Even if healthcare and education cost a tenth of what they do now, people still need income.
 The mortgage broker who gets laid off in 2027 has a mortgage denominated in today’s money.
 “Everything’s cheaper” doesn’t help if your income is zero.

 The cost collapse buys time and lowers the stakes.
 It’s necessary but not sufficient.
 You also need a transition.